bonomani/devmon/docs/GRAPHING.md

 eth0.0 3506583:637886
 ```

 Xymon 4.2.2 and later ship with an RRD collector module for Devmon, no patches or scripts are necessary.
 However, Xymon needs to know which tests should have their status messages sent to this module, so the changes to `hobbitserver.cfg` should be verified.

-In order for Hobbit to collect the values and update the RRD files, you need to either use a script with the `--extra-script` option to `hobbitd_rrd` (such as `extras/devmon-rrd.pl`) or use the supplied Devmon RRD collector module (`extras/do_devmon.c`) and the patch (`extras/hobbit-4.2.0-devmon.patch`) which adds the collector to `do_rrd.c`.

-The RRD collector module is the recommended approach and has been merged into Xymon 4.2.2.

 Finally, you need to map each test for which you want to collect data provided in the Devmon format to be collected by the Devmon collector, by adding `testname=devmon` to `TEST2RRD` in `hobbitserver.cfg` (e.g. `if_load=devmon`).